mnpjs/mnp/README.md

 + idio:		a JSX-powered Koa2 + React-Redux universal website;
 + structure:	an mnp template to create new structures.

-  mnp [package-name] [-D description] [-s structure] [-cIhd]
+  mnp [package-name] [-D description] [-s structure] [-cIhdv]

 	package-name 	Name of the new or checked package.
 	-D, --desc   	Description of the software.
 	-s structure 	Which structure to use (package, idio, structure).
 	-c, --check  	Check if the package name has been taken or not.
 	-h, --help   	Print this information and quit.
 	-d, --delete 	Delete a repository.
 Useful in testing.
+	-v, --version	Show mnp version.
 	--init, -I   	Initialise configuration in the local .mnprc file.

   Example: